 Now, we can do what has gone on in the past and just sort of push that problem down the road, ignore the fact that it exists, or you can match the income coming in with the expenditures going out, which is what our Constitution also asks us to do.

-We have seen our taxes go up because we haven't been able to deal with our expenditures and revenues matching.
+We've seen our taxes go up because we haven't been able to deal with our expenditures and revenues matching.

-He was on CNN today, and the question he was answering was about the one cent sales tax increase.
+He was on CNN today, and the question he was answering was about the one-cent sales tax increase.

 I want to see that.

-Somebody needs to show us how that was done.
+Somebody needs to show us how that was done and how that leads to a shutdown.

-You cut the deficit in half, and you have a shutdown?
+You cut the deficit in half and you have a shutdown?

 No way.